On dropping the first Sobol' point: Discussion

 \section{Discussion}

-QMC and RQMC points come as an $n\times d$ matrix of numbers in $[0,1]$ that we can then pipe through several functions to change the support set and distribution and finally evaluate a desired integrand.
-They are only slightly different from plain Monte Carlo points but the difference makes it easy to misapply them.
+MC and QMC and RQMC points all come as an $n\times d$ matrix of numbers in $[0,1]$ that we can then pipe through several functions to change the support set and distribution and finally evaluate a desired integrand.
+Despite that similarity, there are sharp difference in the properties of QMC and RQMC points that affect how we should use them.

 This paper has focussed on a small burn-in, dropping just one of the points and picking up the next $n$.
-Burn-in makes no difference to plain Monte Carlo apart from doing some unneeded function evaluations, and it can bring large benefits to MCMC.
+Burn-in makes no difference to plain MC apart from doing some unneeded function evaluations, and it can bring large benefits to MCMC.
 See the comment by Neal in the discussion \cite{kass:carl:gelm:neal:1998}.
 Burn-in typically spoils the digital net property.
-It is safer to just scramble the points which removes the problematic point near a singularity while also increasing accuracy on very favorable functions like those in the examples and also on some unfavorable ones having singularities or other sources of infinite variation in the sense of Hardy and Krause.
+It is safer to scramble the points which removes the potentially problematic first point at the origin while also increasing accuracy on very favorable functions like those in the examples and also on some unfavorable ones having singularities or other sources of infinite variation in the sense of Hardy and Krause.
 See \cite{owen:rudo:2020}.

 There are some exceptional cases where burn-in of (R)QMC may be harmless.
 For $d=1$, any consecutive $2^m$ points of the van der Corput sequence \cite{vand:1935:I} are a $(0,m,1)$-net in base $2$.
-It is possible that dropping the first $N=2^{M}$ points of a Sobol' sequence for $M=1000$ or some other large number will cause no problems (beyond numerical representation).
-Of course, that needs to be tested empirically.
-If one then takes the next $2^m\ll 2^{M}$ points they will be a digital net.
-Burning in many more points than one could ever use preserves the net property and may well avoid the boundary of $[0,1]^d$ sufficiently well.
-The Halton sequence \cite{halt:1960} has few if any especially good sample sizes $N$ and large burn-ins have been used
+As we saw in Figure~\ref{fig:notnet} that is not always true for $d>1$.
+Dropping the first $N=2^{m'}$ points of a Sobol' sequence for $m'\ge m$ should cause no problems because the next $2^m$ points are still a $(t,m,s)$-net.
+Most current implementations of Sobol' sequences are periodic with $\bsx_i = \bsx_{i+2^M}$ for a value of $M$ that is typically close to $30$.
+Then one could take $m'=M-1$ allowing and use $m$ up to $M-1$.